 Madame X also likes to keep it real.

 Not only is she the Queen of Pop, Madonna’s the mistress of reinvention (admit it: you called her Dita once).
 She’s always moving forward and moving us forward.
 Madame X holds back nothing as Madonna sings about doing the cha cha or comes alive in anthemic rhythm, and comments on the epidemic of gun violence and mass shootings that’s been plaguing the United States of America going on two bloody decades now.
-In the pin drop-cum-disco fever dream “God Control,” you can hear the clinch of indignation and anger in the singer’s jaw as she laments the state of affairs regarding gun control in the country.
-Later, in “I Rise,” she features part of a speech by Emma González from Parkland, Fla., a social activist and a survivor of the Valentine’s Day 2018 mass shooting at Stoneman Douglas High School.
+In the pin drop-cum-disco fever dream “God Control,” you can hear the clench of indignation and anger in the singer’s jaw as she laments the state of affairs regarding gun control in the country.
+Later, in “I Rise,” she features part of a speech by Emma González from Parkland, Fla., a social activist and a survivor of the Valentine’s Day 2018 mass shooting at Marjory Stoneman Douglas High School.

 Madame X is not fucking around.
 The aggressive, if natural, globality of Madonna, in 2019, makes this the most crucial album of the year.